IIIF/api/source/auth/2.0/index.md

 ### D. Acknowledgments

-We gratefully acknowledge support from the [Wellcome Trust](https://wellcome.org/) that allowed one of the editors, Tom Crane, to devote a significant amount of time to this specification.
+We gratefully acknowledge the support from [Wellcome Collection](https://wellcomecollection.org/) that allowed one of the editors, Tom Crane, to devote a significant amount of time to this specification.
 Many thanks to the members of the [IIIF Community][iiif-community] for their continuous engagement, innovative ideas and feedback.

 ### E. Change Log